Vietnam.vn - Nền tảng quảng bá Việt Nam

 Another Asian country, Malaysia, is also increasing its imports of Vietnamese fertilizers with a volume of 32,111 tons, worth over 10.9 million USD, up 7% in volume and value and ranking 4th among export markets.
 In addition, the markets of Japan, Taiwan (China), Thailand, and Laos are all witnessing growth compared to the same period last year.

 In 2024, experts predict that fertilizer supply will become increasingly tight as the world's two major suppliers, China and Russia, restrict exports.
 This could cause fertilizer prices in 2024 to increase slightly compared to previous years.
-The global urea market is expected to become more active from the second half of 2024 when major consumers including China, India, the US, Brazil and Europe return to bidding to ensure fertilizer supply for the upcoming summer-autumn crop sowing season.
+The global urea market is expected to become more active from the second half of 2024 when major consumers including China, India, the US, Brazil and Europe simultaneously return to bidding to ensure fertilizer supply for the upcoming summer-autumn crop sowing season.

-The International Fertilizer Association (IFA) forecasts that global fertilizer consumption this year will increase by 4% compared to 2023, reaching 192.5 million tons.
+The International Fertilizer Association (IFA) forecasts that global fertilizer consumption will increase by 4% this year compared to 2023, reaching 192.5 million tons.

 Source